jackyliang/loop.tf/README.md

 #### June 18

 - I was born!
-I was born a healthy 512 MB memory and 20 GB disk in the NYC3 Digital Ocean medical ward.
+I was born a healthy 512 MB memory and 20 GB disk droplet in the NYC3 Digital Ocean medical ward.
 My father named me `loop.tf`!